 Backpacks, books, lunches, electronics including cell phones/headphones and valuables, etc. should not be left unattended at any time.
-Iron Horse Middle School is not responsible for items stolen from the locker room.
+Iron Horse Middle School is not responsible for items lost or stolen.
 All students are issued a lock through their PE teacher and MUST LOCK all items in their locker while in PE.
 If something is lost, check with the teacher, front office or custodian before or after school.
 There is a lost and found area in the MPR as well.